prakhar1989/docker-curriculum/README.md

 ##### Beanstalk
 AWS Elastic Beanstalk (EB) is a PaaS (Platform as a Service) offered by AWS.
 If you've used Heroku, Google App Engine etc. you'll feel right at home.
 As a developer, you just tell EB how to run your app and it takes care of the rest - including scaling, monitoring and even updates.
-In April 2014, EB added in support for running single-container Docker deployments which is what we'll use to deploy our app.
+In April 2014, EB added support for running single-container Docker deployments which is what we'll use to deploy our app.
 Although EB has a very intuitive [CLI](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html), it does require some setup, and to keep things simple we'll use the web UI to launch our application.

 To follow along, you need a functioning [AWS](http://aws.amazon.com) account.
 If you haven't already, please go ahead and do that now - you will need to enter your credit card information.
 But don't worry, it's free and anything we do in this tutorial will also be free!
 Let's get started.